- Code INTR8068

 See Future Offerings

 Why did the Soviet Union collapse?
 Why did the United States invade Iraq in 2003?
-Why has North Korea pursued a nuclear weapons program, despite almost universal condemnation?
-Why would China seek to expand its influence around the Asia-Pacific?
-And how does Australia pursue its overseas aid policy?
+Why does North Korea continue to pursue a nuclear weapons program, despite almost universal condemnation?
+Why would China seek to expand its influence in the Asia-Pacific?
 Foreign Policy Analysis (FPA) is the subfield of International Relations that seeks to explain foreign policy behaviour.
 In order to answer questions like those posed above, this course surveys the subfield of FPA, introducing its key concepts, modes of analysis and classic texts.
 By doing so, the course aims to equip students with tools to systematically investigate and analyse who and what matters in making foreign policy, as well as when particular factors are most likely to exert influence on foreign policy outcomes.

 Upon successful completion, students will have the knowledge and skills to: